June 07, 2017

 The citizens of Johns Creek will have ample opportunity to review the draft plan

-and provide comments throughout June and July
+and provide comments throughout the summer

 .
 If you would like a hard copy of the Comprehensive Plan, please make a request via open records